Introduction

 Conclusion

 The above problems threaten the survival of the photon group.
 It seems too late for the company to solve the problems as Newbridge who was the group leader leaves Simmons Laboratories to work for another company where his efforts will be appreciated.
 Moreover, Zapf, the person who led to the creation of most of the above problems, leaves the group to head another project, thus makes the photon group to face a bleak future.
-However, Simmons Laboratories can avoid future occurrence of the problem if it implement the above strategies.
+However, Simmons Laboratories can avoid future occurrences of the problem if it implements the above strategies.

 References